DILIP-SARVAIYA1/food_ordering_app/README.md

 # useEffect

 - take callback function and second arguments as dependency array
 - with only callback function useEffect call every render
 - with empty dependency array useEffect call initial render
 - with data inside dependency array useEffect call when dependency changes

 # React Router DOM (Library)

 - Install command = npm i react-router-dom
 - Import with named import {createBrowserRouter,RouterProvider} from "react-router-dom" (path:"/",element:<Component/>)
 - errorElement:<ErrorComponent /> - for own customizable error page
 - { useRouterError } Hooks for getting more control on error data return(Object)
 - create children route children:[pass object] - { Outlet } import Outlet Components
 - There are two types of routing
   - Client Side Routing - (only components will interchange)
   - Server Side Routing - (make a network call and refresh the page)
 - use {Link} components instead of anchor tag - (use [to = 'path'] instead of href attributes)

+# Dynamic Routes

+    - path:"/restaurant/:id = : mean this path is Dynamic
+    - {useParam} Hooks for Dynamic Routing

+# Class based components

+- class [name of class] extends React.Components {
+  constructor(props){
+  super(props);
+  this.state = { - for creating state variable
+  }
+  }

+       componentDidMount () {
+            - is used for API call - like useEffect(cbf)

+  }
+  render(){
+  return(JSX)
+  }
+  }

+- Life cycle of class based components

+  - fist constructor will be called then render method will be called and then componentDidMount will be called
+  - when multiple child components have React will batch the render method and execute then batch the componentDidMount batch and execute

+  === Mounting ===
+  _ Constructor called
+  _ Render (dummy data) - <HTML dummy data>
+  _ ComponentDidMount called - <API call> - <this.setState> -> state variable is updated
+  === Update ===
+  _ render(API data) \* <HTML new data>
+  === componentDidUpdate ===
+  === componentWillUnmount ===

+# Custom Hooks

+- Return in variable not destructuring 🤣
+- Hooks are just normal utility functions

+# Optimizing App

+- Chunking
+- Code Spiting
+- Dynamic Bundling
+- Lazy loading
+- On demand loading
+- Dynamic import
+  - lazy import from react as named { import }
+  - Suspense = imported from react as named import { Suspense }
+- Syntax = const name_of_variable = lazy(()=> import('path of components'));
+  - Suspense = for gap time fill <Suspense fallback="JSX">imported Components</Suspense>

+# Tailwind CSS

+- Go to Tailwind Website 😊